When accessing the Authy app, some users may see the following error message:

 For full details, see Enable or Disable Authy Multi-Device.

-With Multi-device enabled, you can download and install the Authy app on multiple devices, and sync your 2FA tokens between them.
-To setup another Authy app installation on your account, just download the app on your desired phone or computer, and then then login with your existing account information.
+With Multi-device enabled, you can download and install the Authy app on multiple devices, and sync your 2FA tokens between them after enabling backups.
+To set up another Authy app installation on your account, just download the app on your desired phone or computer, and then login with your existing account information.
 See Installing Authy Apps for download links.